Innovation-Information-Initiative/Open-Innovation-Dataset-Index/app/collections/_datasets/patent_scope_toughness.md

   of patenters is consistent with it.
 To facilitate drawing causal inferences with our measure, we show how it can be used to create an instrumental variable, patent examiner Scope Toughness, which we also validate.
+documentation: Not unless it’s in the paper
+record_creation_timestamp: 11/15/2020 17:47:00
+shortname: patent_scope_toughness
+tags: Examiners
+terms_of_use: These datasets are provided to the public  subject to the Creative Commons Attribution-NonCommercial-NoDerivatives license.
+No co‑authorship is required to use the data in academic research — please just cite the supporting article.
+timeframe: Need to check paper https://ssrn.com/abstract=2977273
 title: Patent Scope and Examiner Toughness
 url: https://storage.googleapis.com/jmk_public/Kuhn-Thompson_Patent_Scope_2017-10-23.csv
 uuid: b547441d-efdd-4b30-8c78-852d68c9c2ac